Bernadette Bensaude-Vincent: Career

 and a visiting scholar at Max Planck Institute for the History of Science in Berlin (2001).

 Through her involvement with Fundação para a Ciência e Tecnologia and with Science and Technology in the European Periphery (STEP), Bensaude-Vincent has helped to develop a community of historians of science in Portugal.

 Bensaude-Vincent chaired section 72 of the Conseil national des universités (CNU, National Council of Universities), France.

 She is a member of the French Academy of Technologies (Académie des technologies), and a senior member of the Institut universitaire de France.

 She served as the Vice President for professional and disciplinary history, on the Commission on the History of Modern Chemistry (CHMC) of the International Union of History and Philosophy of Science.
 She has served on the Ethics Committee of the Centre National de la Recherche Scientifique (CNRS) and The INRAE-CIRAD-IFREMER-IRD Joint Ethics Committee.
+She serves on the Ethics and Society Committee of ANDRA.